eldonjakee08/STM32F446RE_Drivers/README.md

 # STM32F446RE_Drivers
-Repo for embedded drivers forSTMf446xx that I've developed as I learn bare metal embedded programming.
+This repo is for the embedded drivers of STMf446xx that I've developed as I learn bare metal embedded programming.